penfever/clam/tests/README.md

 ## Writing New Tests

-When adding new features to LLATA, please add corresponding tests to this directory.
+When adding new features to CLAM, please add corresponding tests to this directory.
 Test files should follow the naming convention `test_*.py` to be automatically discovered by unittest.